 There are no significant debt covenants under the financing arrangements for the debentures of O&R, other than obligations to pay principal and interest when due and covenants not to consolidate with or merge into any other corporation unless certain conditions are met, and no cross default provisions.
-The tax-exempt financing arrangements of the Company are subject to these covenants and the covenants discussed below.
-The Company was in compliance with its significant debt covenants at December 31, 2014.
+The Company was in compliance with its significant debt covenants at December 31, 2015.